Skip to content

 Calcium chloride

 Calcium chloride can melt snow quicker and at a lower temperature than salt, but can damage roadways, vehicles and more.
 Long-term winter applications also increase impact waterways due to calcium chloride entering groundwater.
-What’s more, is calcium chloride melts snow and ice so quickly it leaves behind lots of moisture.
-This leftover moisture can then refreeze if it’s cold enough.
+What’s more, calcium chloride melts snow and ice so quickly it leaves behind lots of moisture, which can then refreeze if it’s cold enough.

 Potassium acetate